LTSM High School

 SPRING FAIR

-The first edition of this event aimed to support refugees from Ukraine through the associations “Șansa Ta” and “Dragoste desculță” and enjoyed the participation of refugee children who are under the wing of the “Nightingales” Association.
+The first edition of the event was dedicated to supporting refugees from Ukraine through the associations “Șansa Ta” and “Dragoste Desculță”, and it welcomed the participation of refugee children cared for by the “Nightingales” Association.

 ”SĂPTĂMÂNA ALTFEL” WEEK

-Săptămâna Altfel Week is an annual project whose theme dictates the activities, materials used, decorations, events and dress-code adopted by the students during the week.
-The aim of this week is to carry out as many activities as possible, different from the usual school programme, in an environment that will help to raise social responsibility, all held outside the school or outdoors.
+Săptămâna Altfel Week is an annual project in which a chosen theme inspires the activities, materials, decorations, events, and even the dress code adopted by students throughout the week.
+The purpose of this initiative is to organise as many activities as possible that differ from the usual school timetable, in settings that encourage creativity, social responsibility, and experiential learning — often held outside the classroom or in open spaces.

-Themes in recent years include Alice in Wonderland, 5 Days around the world, History Mystery Week, Pinocchio Week, Fantastic Worlds, Green Week.
+In recent years, the themes have included Alice in Wonderland, 5 Days Around the World, History Mystery Week, Pinocchio Week, Fantastic Worlds, and Green Week.